MatthewHaas/assorted_tips_and_tricks/README.md

 ```

-The figure will look like this:
+The figure will look like this:<br>
 <img src="count_reads_in_fastq_file/Reneth_GBS_data_read_counts.png" width="500">